-Assessment in Wales from April 2016
+A guide to getting an assessment in Wales from April 2016

 This factsheet applies to Wales only.

 carerswales.org

 This booklet has been written and produced by Carers Wales.
 This edition has been reprinted by the West Wales Care Partnership for carers across the Hywel Dda region with the addition of the logos on the front cover and the information on this page.